-Many noncombatant United States' citizens and their dependents are residing in or visiting foreign countries outside the Continental United States.
+Many noncombatants United States' citizens and their dependents are residing in or visiting foreign countries outside the Continental United States.
 An overseas emergency could require that U.S. citizens and their dependents be returned to the Continental U.S. In the case of a national emergency, the State of Mississippi will assist evacuees to the United States by coordinating the reception, temporary care, and transportation to final destinations.
+The Mississippi Department of Child Protection Services is the state agency responsible for developing and maintaining the state Repatriation Plan in collaboration with stakeholders.